danielmcheng1/drone/writeup.md

     }
 }
 ```

-Thus taking a newphotos would trigger the onNewFile callback, which would then start fetching the file data to download theimage to local storage.
-This feature appeared to work perfectly when testing in the DJI simulator (a virtual flight software allowing execution of missions on the computer)
+This feature appeared to work perfectly when testing indoors in the DJI simulator (a virtual flight software allowing execution of missions on the computer).
+10-20 photos would be captured and downloaded automatically throughout mission flight.

 However, upon running the exact same missions outside, only the first 5 or 6 images would download.
-The rest would raise a timeout error.
+The rest would raise a timeout error and block all subsequent downloads.
+I had two hypotheses for debugging this failure to download photos:
+* __Transmission Distance__: Failure due to increased radio distance transmission when flying outdoors
+* __Limited Bandwith__: Failure due to limited CPU or bandwidth for downloading media files
+ To test these hypotheses, I first ran a more extensive stress by trying to download all the photos at the end of the mission, when the drone was within a few feet of me.
+Despite this adjustment, I still ran into similar download issues.

+Moving onto the second hypothesis, I found supporting documentation in a DJI developer thread regarding timeout due to limited bandwith.
+By downloading the data as soon as a new file was generated, I had consumed all the bandwith by the time the mission had taken its 10th or 11th automatic photo.
+Furthermore, I did not consistently observe this error during simulator testing because the overall system load was lower; that is, when flying outside, the drone system had to allocate additional resources towards flight control, as opposed to merely simulating flight indoors.

+In typical software development. one needs to execute three types of tests:
+1. __Fault Testing__: The program should correctly executes its intended function
+2. __Stability Testing__: The program should reliably execute its function as frequently as possible (even if one or two cases fail)
+3. __Stress Testing__: The program should execute properly when scaled up to production level

+Hence my automatic photo download failed stress testing because the simulator environment did not fully capture the load during production (i.e. when flying outside).

+ and observed whether any timeout
+Failure due to limited CPU and bandwith

 stress testing
 * Scheduling waypoint missions
 * SCP transfer